cowdoy97/among-us-IRL/README.md

 Players may access the the game at [http://localhost:4046](http://localhost:4046).
 On other computers (or phones), you will need to enter the computer's local IP or use a tunneling service like [ngrok](https://ngrok.com).
 Alternatively, you could deploy this yourself.

-## Known issues

--   Sometimes, duplicate tasks are assigned (temporary workaround is to start another game)
--   On some Android phones, hiding the browser will reset its state, therefore losing your tasks